ReSurfEMG/ReSurfEMG/README.md

 # Command-Line Interface

-You will be able to preprocess and tain the models using command-line interface.
+You will be able to preprocess, train and use models using command-line interface.
 (Pending module development scheduled for December 22nd 2022) Below are some examples of how to do that: